Accommodation

 Be the first to know!
 Hear about our latest news, insights, offers, and updates.

-Planning a family holiday or a weekend away?
+Looking for the best things to do in Northern Ireland with kids?
 Northern Ireland is one of the best destinations for family days out - and it's all packed into a surprisingly small and easy-to-navigate space.
 Within an hour or two of almost anywhere, you can swap city streets for dramatic coastline, ancient woodland for world-class museums, or a rainy afternoon for the kind of indoor adventure that keeps kids talking for weeks.

 The most visited attraction in Northern Ireland and one of the great visitor experiences in these islands, Titanic Belfast tells the story of the world's most famous ship from the inside of the very shipyard where she was built.
 Nine interactive galleries, a dark ride through the construction of the ship, full-scale reconstructions, and a genuine emotional depth make this far more than a museum - it's a landmark in every sense.
 An absolute centrepiece of any family trip to Belfast.